-Sainsbury's is the second largest grocery retailer in the United Kingdom, with over 1,400 stores spread across the country.
-Its slogan is' Live Well for Less’, and its vision is to be the most trusted retailer where people love to work and shop.
-Up until 2014, the UK grocery market operated under a simple three-tier system.
-Waitrose and Marks & Spencer catered to the affluent; Morrisons and Asda served the more cost-conscious consumers; and Tesco and Sainsbury's attracted everyone in between.
+Sainsbury's is the second-largest grocery retailer in the United Kingdom, with over 1,400 stores spread across the country.
+Its slogan is' Live Well for Less,' and its vision is to be the most trusted retailer where people love to work and shop.
+Until 2014, the UK grocery market operated under a simple three-tier system.
+Waitrose and Marks & Spencer catered to the affluent; Morrisons and Asda served the more cost-conscious consumers, and Tesco and Sainsbury's attracted everyone in between.
 However, that changed with the arrival of German chains Aldi and Lidl, who disrupted that structure.
-The traditional big players have been forced into a corner, and have had to compete on price while facing increased market share pressure.
+As a result, the traditional big players were been forced into a corner and had to compete on price while facing increased market share pressure.

 Sainsbury’s ambition was to create a new and distinct marketing proposition to focus on things other than just price alone.
 We, therefore, teamed up with Sainsbury’s to make a big children’s campaign to boost brand warmth in the back-to-school period of 2019.
 The target audience was clear: primary school kids, aged between 6 and 11, from every walk of life, and their parents.
 The ultimate goal was to drive incremental sales and enhance the retailer’s emotional appeal.
 The 6-week campaign was launched on 21st August 2019, with Disney Heroes collector cards and albums available in all 1,432 stores across the UK.